The Best Remote Desktop Managers

 Atera is a highly recommended solution, especially for Managed Service Providers (MSPs), offering a comprehensive suite of tools encompassing Professional Services Automation (PSA) systems and Remote Monitoring and Management (RMM) capabilities.
 Tailored for both MSP management and technicians, Atera’s SaaS platform ensures efficient business operations and effective remote network, server, and application management.
 Notably, Atera provides remote access to endpoints, a crucial feature for technicians overseeing client sites.
 The inclusion of third-party tools, AnyDesk and Splashtop, for remote desktop access adds flexibility and enhances the overall remote support experience.

-Remote access to computers can be implemented by connecting to the operating system at the command line or through a view on the screen, known as the Desktop, of a PC.
+Remote access to computers can be implemented by connecting to the operating system at the command line or through a view on the screen of a PC.
 The Desktop view can be a clone of that environment, which lets the technician work on the remote computer without anyone else watching, or it can be performed through remote control, in which case, the user can see the actions taking place while the keyboard and mouse of the technician are controlling the computer – the technician get a live view of this as well.

 While many RMM systems provide a proprietary remote desktop system, Atera RMM provides you with a subscription to two third-party tools, called AnyDesk and Splashtop.
 There are three plan levels of Atera and the first of these gets technicians access to Splashtop.
 The two higher plants get both Splashtop and AnyDesk.